 Click on "Change settings that are currently unavailable" and then uncheck the "Turn on fast startup (recommended)" option if it is enabled.
 Click "Save changes" to save the changes made, restart your computer, and check if the unexpected shutdown problems are resolved.

-The Kernel-Power critical error is usually power-related, and indicate something wrong with the computer's PSU (Power Supply Unit).
+The Kernel-Power critical error is usually power-related and indicates something wrong with the computer's PSU (Power Supply Unit).
 Oxidation on the back of the PSU switch might be the cause.
 In this case, contact a technician to check the PSU - replacing it could solve the problem.

 Another possible reason for this critical error is overheating.
-Computer usually shut down when the temperature is too high.
+A computer usually shuts down when the temperature is too high.
 You can download the SpeedFan program, which monitors temperatures and checks if the hardware is overheating when your computer is turned on.

-We hope that this guide was useful and helped to fix the Kernel-Power critical error (ID 41).
-If none of the methods mentioned above solved the problem, it might be hardware-related issue and you should contact a computer technician to check the system.
+We hope this guide was useful and helped fix the Kernel-Power critical error (ID 41).
+If none of the methods mentioned above solved the problem, it might be a hardware-related issue, and you should contact a computer technician to check the system.